Located at 45.417317, -80.082325 right off Avro Arrow Road. Take exit 236 on the Trans-Canada highway 400

 7. Look Ma No Hands ★★ 5.8 (Sport) 4 Bolts.
 (9.5 meters) Bolted 06/2018.
 Start left of the bolt and head right.
 Then take a no handed no foot rest on the boulder and yell down Look Ma No Hands!
 From there climb straight up.

 8. Orange Crush 5.7 ★★★ (Sport) 4 bolts.
 (9.5 meters) Named after the middle crush in the middle of the route.
 Beta: Start by climbing below the drill hole.
 Use the drill hole to climb straight up there are 3 jugs one after the other.
 Just below the second bolt there is an awesome side pull to the right.

-9. Wingspan 5.8 ★ (Sport) 4 bolts.
+9. Wingspan 5.8 ★ (Sport/Dry Tool) 4 bolts.
 (9.5 meters) Bolted 05/2018.
 There is a section where you need to extend your arms horizontally which kind of makes you look like a plane.
+This route has been enhanced for dry tooling.
 Beta: After the first bolt start climbing left using the side pulls/crack system.